Docker Logo

 Docker Emblem

 The program and website identity evolved in parallel.
-But the resource also took into account the colorfulness and perspective so that the overall style of the logo and pages was preserved.
-Whereas the label of the application was flat: it changed due to technical improvements in software, moving away from a friendly style to a professional one.
-Therefore, schematic contours, clear lines, and images without unnecessary details prevail now.
-Simultaneously, several options are in use – both with a horizontal and vertical position of the inscription.
+However, the resource also considered the colorfulness and perspective to preserve the overall style of the logo and pages.
+The application’s label was flat; however, it changed with software improvements, moving from a friendly style to a professional one.
+Therefore, schematic contours, clear lines, and images without unnecessary details prevail.
+Simultaneously, several options are in use, including the inscription’s horizontal and vertical positions.

-The first two periods used an emblem consisting of text made with a modified Animo Medium typeface.
+In the first two periods, they used a text emblem with a modified Animo Medium typeface.
 It has rounded ends, and the center bar “e” is raised diagonally.
 The modern logo uses Comfortaa Bold by Johan Aakerlund.

 Docker Symbol

-The shades of the palette changed from faded to bright.
-If in the first versions of the logo the blue of three pastel spectra (# 008bb8, # 039bc6 and # 24b8eb) prevailed, now there is only one bright shade # 0091e2.
-Moreover, the company uses many blue and white combinations: the versions of the blue whale on a white background and white on blue are equally in demand.
+The palette’s shades changed from faded to bright.
+In the first versions of the logo, the blue was in three pastel shades (#008bb8, #039bc6, and #24b8eb); now there is only one bright shade: #0091e2.
+Moreover, the company uses many blue-and-white combinations: versions of the blue whale on a white background and on a blue background are equally in demand.

 What is a Docker official image?